From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Dataset and evaluation

 \section{Dataset and evaluation}

-Pedestrian datasets play a crucial role in advancing pedestrian detection.
-These datasets not only validate the effectiveness of proposed methods but also enable a fair comparison between different methods.
-Pedestrian datasets can be split into two classes: earlier pedestrian datasets \cite{Papageorgiou_MIT_IJCV_2000,Dalal_HOG_CVPR_2005,Ess_ETH_ICCV_2007,Wojek_TUD_CVPR_2009,Enzweiler_Daimler_PAMI_2009} and modern pedestrian datasets \cite{Geiger_KITTI_CVPR_2012,Dollar_Caltech_PAMI_2010,Zhang_Citypersons_CVPR_2017,Shao_CrowdHuman_arXiv_2018,Braun_EuroCity_PAMI_2019,Neumann_NightOwls_ACCV_2018,Zhang_WiderPerson_TMM_2020}.
-Additionally, some multispectral pedestrian datasets \cite{Hwang_KAIST_CVPR_2015,Gonzalez_CVC_Sensors_2016} have also been built in the past few years.
-In the following section, we first provide a detailed introduction to these popular datasets.
-Then, we discuss different evaluation metrics utilized in these datasets.
-Finally we compare several state-of-the-art methods on these datasets.
+Pedestrian datasets can be split into two classes: earlier pedestrian datasets and modern pedestrian datasets.
+Additionally, some multispectral pedestrian datasets have been also built.
+We first provide an introduction to these datasets.
+Then, we discuss different evaluation metrics.
+Finally we give a detailed comparison and analysis on these datasets.